 And for clothes swaps, look no further than the work of Global Fashion Exchange (GFX).
 As a Co-Founder of The Haulternative Closet, a bi-annual luxury fashion clothes-swap happening across London and supported by GFX, I can attest to this new spirit to share clothes, give pieces a new life, and find joy in mixing up styles!

 4. Transparent Brands Will Beat The Rest

 And finally, let’s talk about how brands talk.
-I think a lot of the fresher, new brands on the scene communicate in a completely different way to the old guard.
+Even if all my other sustainable fashion predictions don’t come true, I think this one will become a real focus in years to come.
+I’m noticing that a lot of the fresher, new brands on the scene communicate in a completely different way to the old guard.
 They’re open about their practices, who they work with, and why they’re making a change.

 And let’s be honest: no-one likes to be lied to.
 In traditional fashion advertising, models are airbrushed, bull-clips keep clothes looking perfectly fitted, and diversity is still sought-after.
 We inherently don’t trust it, and nor should we.
 When we look a little deeper, and discover atrocities like the Rana Plaza collapse in 2013, many shoppers feel appalled to find out their clothes had been made by people working in unsafe, forced labour conditions, and had lost their lives because of it.

 So now really is the time for the Fashion Revolution, and a collective shift to demanding transparency from brands.
 My prediction: the businesses who are transparent about their people, their materials, their processes, and their attitude towards the climate crisis will beat out the rest.

 There’s no more time for the archaic attitude of protecting ‘trade secrets’ and prioritising profit ‘above all else’ which got the fashion industry – among others – into this mess in the first place.
 Let’s support the new voices, the second-hand sites, and style ourselves more sustainably.